data-mining/gapic-docs-samples/code-samples/TESTING_GUIDE.md

 - literal: "Another string which must also be contained in the last output"
 ```

-> 🐞 `message:` must be the first item in the list or an error is raised
+> 🐞 `message:` must be the first item in the list or an error is raised.

 #### `assert_success` and `assert_not_success`